microsoft/ivy/doc/examples/list_reverse.md

 ```
 The interface of our array reversal isolate has just one action
-`rev` that returns the reverse of the array.
-Using the same
+`reverse` that returns the reverse of the array, but notice the
-local variable for both input and output is a clue to the
+input and output are both variable `a`, meaning the compiler
-compiler to perform the operation in place if possible.
+can optimize this action to modify `a` in place.

 ```
-    action reverse(x:arr) returns (x:arr)
+    action reverse(a:arr) returns (a:arr)

 ```
 The specification says that the output is the reverse of the input.